espressif/developer-portal/content/workshops/flowcode/08-full-project/_index.md

-# 8 - Full project
+---
+title: "Flowcode - M5 Stack Dial Workshop - Full Project"
+date: 2024-12-10
+authors:
+    - john-dobson
+---

 If you have got this far then well done.
 You will have learned a lot about embedded programming, about developing apps for